-It took us three rides to get from Wellington to Gisborne, and six to make the journey back.
+It took us three rides to get from Wellington to Gisborne on New Zealand’s north island, and six to make the journey back.
 There are heaps of people who have hitch-hiked the whole country, and many people even include this on their bucket list.
 Gavriel and I decided that a five-day adventure would be suitable enough for us.

 Ride Number One

 I received a text message the night before we were meant to leave from a man who had seen a notice I posted on a message board: